gogoneriel/nerite/README.md

 Thin liquidity and lack of price source diversity lead to an increased risk of market price manipulation.
 An attacker could (for example) relatively cheaply tilt the primary DEX pool on which the LST trades, and thus pump or crash the LST price reported by the oracle.

-Liquity v2 would be fully exposed to this risk if it purely relied on LST-USD market price oracles for the riskier LSTs.
+"Liquity V2 protocol which Nerite uses" would be fully exposed to this risk if it purely relied on LST-USD market price oracles for the riskier LSTs.

 An alternative to market price oracles is to calculate a composite LST-USD price using an ETH-USD market oracle and the LST canonical exchange rate from the LST smart contract.